JaspreetSingh1805/Naukri/README.md

-i add readme file in it
+i add readme file in it.